brandones/lighttpd-docker/README.md

 # lighttpd Docker image sans default volumes

 This is a fork of [https://github.com/spujadas/lighttpd-docker](https://github.com/spujadas/lighttpd-docker) that makes it possible to use this without volumes.
-It's possible to do everything listed in the original version, but you can also use it (e.g.) as the base for another Dockerfile:
+The idea was that this way it should be possible to do everything listed in the original version, but also to use it (e.g.) as the base for another Dockerfile:

 ```
 FROM bistenes/lighttpd